xamarin/partydonk/ContractualStaticInterfaceMembers/README.md

-# Contractual Static Interface Members
+# Abstract Static Interface Members

 Since C# 8 (and since the beginning of time for CIL), interfaces have been allowed to declare static members.
 However, these members do not